-A Tag Team is a group of players that take turns fighting, usually one-on-one.
+Derived from a common professional wrestling gimmick match, a tag team is a group of characters that take turns fighting, usually one-on-one.
 A common rule is that, in order to switch, the character must leave the stage and "tag" their partner so they can hop in.

 - Tag-team matches occur frequently in Kinnikuman, most commonly in the American Tour and Dream Tag Tournament arcs.